kandizzy/piggy-bank/serial-coins-app/README.md

 If you have not installed Node or Meteor, follow the steps in [Setting up your development environment](https://github.com/areaofeffect/hello-world/blob/master/week8/README.md#setting-up-your-development-environment) before running this application.

-# How to run super-serial-app
+# How to run super-coins-app
 ## 1
 Download these files to your computer

 ## 2

-Connect your Arduino to your computer via USB and run Examples -> Communcation -> AsciiTable (found in the Arduino IDE)
+Connect your Arduino to your computer via USB and run the sendCoins app in the Arduino folder

 How to find the path to your serial port